alyshan-j/email-footy-fixtures/README.md

 # email-footy-fixtures
 Scripts for finding soccer games of interest and emailing

+## Usage
+`run.sh` - I run this script as a cron job to get an email of my matches of interest every morning `dryrun.sh` - Same as above but without sending an email

+## DeSCRIPTions
 `read_skysports_fixtures_page.py` was used to crawl a skysports page and create a json dump of a league schedule.
 The [skysports site](https://www.skysports.com/premier-league-fixtures).